krazylearner/excelmacro/README.md

 # excelmacro
- This is a Visual Basic based excel macro project .Currnetly there are three major operations supported in this software .
+ This is a Visual Basic based excel macro project .Currnently there are three major operations supported in this software .

 ##Update Net Balance